christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="project_plan"/>

 #### Project Plan (APSC-DV-003210)
- - *Structure:* should be template based on customer standards else develop a template reference the template and utilize that.
+ - *Structure:* Must be template based on customer standards else develop a template reference the template and utilize that.
- - *Format:* preference is Markdown using pandoc to transform the content, else utilize MS Word.
+ - *Format:* Preference is Markdown using pandoc to transform the content as needed and maintain in repository, else utilize MS Word.
  - *Methods of work implementation:*  Agile (daily scrum, Sprints duration, etc.)
- - *Project Artifact Location:* Central location, identify primary and secondary responsibilities
+ - *Project Artifact Location:* Central location with Project Management documentation.
- - *Periodicity of Update:* Reviewed Updated per Sprint Review
+ - *Periodicity of Update:* Reviewed & updated post Sprint Review
  - *Comments:* Aligned to methodology, easily accessed
  - *Standard:* [Project Plan Template](./Template_002_ProjectPlanStandard.md)